 In the original series.
 Leela, companion of The Fourth Doctor had left at the end of "The Invasion of Time", and decided to discontinue travelling with The Doctor to stay on Gallifrey, when she fell in love with Commander Andred.
 It had been believed by fans that Leela had fought and died in the Time War.
 It was revealed in the audio productions of "Doctor Who", Leela had survived the destruction of Gallifrey and had been captured by the N'Zai.
 The N'Zai tortured Leela for information on Leela and Leela later died in the N'Zai prison.
 However, Louise Jameson had been rumoured to appear opposite Tom Baker in the 50th anniversary special, but the rumour was false.

-In The Invasion of Time: Part Six (#15.26) in the original series.
+In Doctor Who: The Invasion of Time: Part Six (1978) in the original series.
 Borusa is seen reading a newspaper about the 1912 Titanic disaster, which the 4th Doctor claimed he had nothing to do with it.
-In Rose (#1.1) Rose Tyler is shown an old photo of The 9th Doctor with a family in 1912 and is told that The 9th Doctor told the family not to go aboard the Titanic and that the family survived.
-In the 2007 Christmas Special Voyage of the Damned (#4.0) The 10th Doctor goes aboard the Sto passenger spaceship, which is named after the Titanic passenger liner that sunk in 1912.
+In Doctor Who: Rose (2005), Rose Tyler is shown an old photo of The Ninth Doctor with a family in 1912 and is told that The Ninth Doctor told the family not to go aboard the Titanic and that the family survived.
+In the 2007 Christmas Special Doctor Who: Voyage of the Damned (2007) The Tenth Doctor goes aboard the Sto passenger spaceship, which is named after the Titanic passenger liner that sunk in 1912.

 The choice of Russell T. Davies to write and produce the series surprised some commentators, as he was most famous for writing the explicit and uncompromising adult drama about homosexual men in Manchester, Queer as Folk (1999).